 The Green Room:

-This large room is in a fairly recent extension, but furnished in keeping with the original house, with generous classically appointed, well-spaced tables.
+This large room is in a fairly recent extension, but it has beautiful arched doorways and is furnished in keeping with the original house, with dark green walls and generous, classically appointed, well-spaced tables.

-Carefully sourced specialist and local ingredients are used: many of the herbs, vegetables and soft fruits are home grown, the seafood - such as Swilly oysters - is local, and local meats are regularly used.
+Carefully sourced specialist and local ingredients are used by chef Gary Wetters and his team, and the cooking is good in the modern Irish style.
+Many of the herbs, vegetables and soft fruits are home grown, the seafood - such as Swilly oysters - is local, and local meats regularly feature.